tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Lucky Stray

 On a miss, you can make a basic ranged attack against another foe that is near the target or along your line of sight to the target (between you and the original target or past the original target).

 ---

+#### Magician’s Bolt

+This ammunition has sigils that light up when it’s fired.
+When you hit an enemy with an attack using this ammunition, the target is lit up and your allies gain a +1 attack bonus against it until the start of your next turn.
+When you roll a natural even miss with this ammunition, the bolt isn’t expended and teleports back to you.

+---